 - The holidays you want to promote and focus on most: Most online sellers stay focused on Black Friday.
 Others prioritize before Christmas flash sales.
 Some also exploit Green Monday or Cyber Monday to capture online shoppers.
 Analyze your sales history and consider what works best for your business to determine your focus and split your resources during the holiday season.
 Since buyer behaviors and patterns are rapidly changing, don’t entirely rely on sales history for past years.

-- Your marketing budget: While the spend will vary from one business to another, you should allocate at least 10% of your yearly budget to marketing for the holiday season.
+- Your marketing budget: While the spending will vary from one business to another, you should allocate at least 10% of your yearly budget to marketing for the holiday season.
 The budget should cover PPC, social media ads, content creation for ads, and other marketing costs.

 - Basics: Do more of anything you do for your weekly or monthly promotions throughout the year.
 Here’s a comprehensive list to cover and plan for the best eCommerce holiday:

 - Focus on emails.

 - Focus on product category banners, home page updates, display ads, new landing pages, social media ads, etc.

 - Retarget Ads.

 - Work with digital partners like Amazon to create a pricing strategy.